Home/NFL

 ADVERTISEMENT

-Carolina Panthers drafted Robinson 145th overall (5th-round) in the 2023 NFL Draft.
+The Carolina Panthers drafted Robinson 145th overall (5th-round) in the 2023 NFL Draft.
 They later signed a 4-year $4.1 million rookie deal.
 He started 2 games (played 15) in his rookie year and recorded 17 tackles (11 solo).
 The next year, he played 6 games (started zero) and only had 3 tackles (2 solo) to his name.
-Once they waived him in December last year, he spent his time on practice squads.
+Once they waived him in December last year, he spent his time on the practice squads.

-Initially, the Arizona Cardinals signed him but cut him as part of their final roster cuts in August this offseason.
+Initially, the Arizona Cardinals signed him, but cut him as part of their final roster cuts in August this offseason.
 From there, the Chiefs grabbed him, and now, he has landed in Detroit.
-How Dan Campbell uses him will be interesting to watch?
+How Dan Campbell uses him will be interesting to watch.

 ADVERTISEMENT